jqno/jqno.nl/site/_content/posts/post/2016-06-23_generics-in-equalsverifier-part-1.md

 title: Generics in EqualsVerifier, part 1: Overcoming type erasure
 tags: [ equalsverifier, generics ]
 ---
 This is part 1 of a two-part series.
 This part deals with overcoming type erasure.
-In Part 2, we will see what EqualsVerifier can do with this generic type information.
+In [Part 2]({{ pcposturl(2016, 06, 26, "generics-in-equalsverifier-part-2") }}), we will see what EqualsVerifier can do with this generic type information.

 Introduction
 ---